Q: My assessment went down – why haven’t my taxes gone down?

 1. When are assessment and tax notices mailed out?

 Separate property assessment notices are mailed out in late winter.
 The property taxation notices are mailed out in June.
-If you have not received your assessment notices by mid-March, or you have not received your taxation notice by the first week of July, please contact the town office.
+If you have not received your assessment notices by mid-March, or you have not received your taxation notice by the first week of July, please contact the Town Office.
 You can contact the office at:

-Rocky Mountain House AB
+Town of Rocky Mountain House

 P.O.
 Box 1509